Perfect game (bowling): Back-to-back

-75-year-old Will June, grandfather of Cato June, became the oldest player to bowl consecutive perfect games on August 31, 2010.
+On August 31, 2010, 75-year-old Will June, grandfather of Cato June, became the oldest player to bowl consecutive perfect games.

 Perfect series

 A 900 series, a three-game set with scores adding up to 900, is a more difficult feat to achieve than bowling a single perfect game because it requires more consistency and careful attention to the subtle changes in the lane conditions from game to game.
 The first six 900 series reported, starting with PBA Hall of Famer Glenn Allison's in 1982, were all rejected by the USBC for various reasons – mostly due to nonconforming lane conditions.
-Finally, in 1997, an officially certified 900 series was bowled by collegiate bowler Jeremey Sonnenfeld, rolled at Sun Valley Lanes in Lincoln, Nebraska.
+Finally, in 1997, an officially certified 900 series was bowled by collegiate bowler Jeremy Sonnenfeld, rolled at Sun Valley Lanes in Lincoln, Nebraska.
 It was the first 900 series approved by the USBC.
 Twelve perfect series were bowled in the ten-year period 1997–2008, and six were bowled in the two years 2009–2010.
-As of June 25, 2022, the USBC lists a total of 40 officially certified 900 series by 39 different bowlers, with Robert Mushtare the only person to roll more than one.
+As of January 22, 2025, the USBC lists a total of 41 officially certified 900 series by 40 different bowlers, with Robert Mushtare the only person to roll more than one.